-4.4 Mariners should be informed of the establishment of an Iridium SafetyCast service by the information provider through the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
-In addition, full details of the service should be sent to the IMO EGC Coordinating Panel at the address given in Annex-Appendix 1.
+4.4 Mariners should be informed of the establishment of an Iridium SafetyCast service by the information provider through the inclusion of full details in Notices to Mariners and other nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as maintained in the Global Integrated Shipping Information System (GISIS).
+In addition, full details of the service should be sent to the IMO EGC Coordinating Panel at the address given in appendix 1.

-4.5 Questions concerning promulgation of MSI and SAR related information through the Iridium EGC\SafetyCast service can be addressed to the IMO EGC Coordinating Panel at the address given in Annex\Appendix1.
+4.5 Questions concerning promulgation of MSI and SAR related information through the Iridium SafetyCast service can be addressed to the IMO EGC Coordinating Panel at the address given in appendix 1.

-4.6 Questions concerning the operation of the Iridium EGC-SafetyCast service should be addressed to:
+4.6 Questions concerning the operation of the Iridium SafetyCast service should be addressed to: